Are You a Physical Empath?Oct 15, 2019

 Physical empaths do not have the defenses that others have to screen things out.
 Some of you are NOT physical empaths and might have other empath traits.

-︎︎I can assure you, you can center and protect yourself, set healthy boundaries, and let go of the energy you pick up from others.
+You can center and protect yourself, set healthy boundaries, and let go of the energy you pick up from others.

 Discovering that you are a physical empath can be a revelation and a huge relief.
 Physical empathy can seem overwhelming but there are some simple exercises you can do to ease the suffering.